Web Hosting for Business Websites: Should You Get Shared or a Dedicated Cloud hosting?

 There are pros and cons of shared hosting.

 - Great option for people who are starting a blog

-- Not as secure as other hosting options
+- Not as secure as VPS Hosting

 - Can become slow if your website becomes too big and gets too much traffic